 Welcome to the blog about my book, “Looking for the Glassmaker’s Son.”
-Here you will find excerpts and images from the upcoming memoir about my father, Robert Cooper (née Kupfer), a Holocaust survivor who immigrated to the United States in 1937.
+Here you will find excerpts and images from the forthcoming memoir about my father, Robert Cooper (né Kupfer), who immigrated to the United States from Nazi Germany in 1937.

 On Oct.
 15, 1937, my father crossed the border from Kehl, in the southwest corner of Germany, into Strasbourg, France.
 Five days later he boarded the SS Bremen in Cherbourg for the five–day voyage across the Atlantic to New York.

-My parents were both Ashkenazi Jews who grew up in not-particularly-religious homes, but that’s pretty much where their similarities ended.
-My father grew up in a world of big houses, fancy cars, and vacations at fashionable resorts.
-My mother, on the other hand, was the product of a tight-knit middle-class family.
-She had lived with her parents in the same house her entire life.
+My parents were both Ashkenazi Jews from not-very-observant families, but that’s where their similarities ended.
+My father grew up in a world of big houses, fancy cars, and vacations at posh resorts.
+My mother was the product of a tight-knit family of modest means.
+She was 31 when she married and had lived with her parents in the same house virtually her entire life.